 Step 3: We will send a letter of acceptance to your Study Abroad Office on receiving your

 Step 4: Make all necessary travel, visa (if applicable), insurance and housing arrangements.

 Step 5: Come & Join your program.

 Students coming from most of MCI's partner universities will not be required to pay tuition fees for our short programs.
-All other students are required to pay program fees of EUR 1,590.
-For more information on fees,please contact email@example.com
+All other students are required to pay program fees depending on their choice of courses.
+For more information on fees, please refer to our flyer or contact us at email@example.com

 All short programs do not include plane tickets, visa processing fees, housing or any personal expenses (e.g. meals, traveling, etc.).

 We assist participants to find housing in Innsbruck for the duration of the short program, usually in a student dorm.
 Students, subsequently, book their rooms and pay their rent directly to the dorm.